An Introduction to Clinical Pharmaceutics

 Alexander T Florence - Former Dean, School of Pharmacy, University of London, UK

-An Introduction to Clinical Pharmaceutics covers recent developments such as personalized therapies and nanotechnology.
+An Introduction to Clinical Pharmaceutics covers recent developments such as personalised therapies and nanotechnology.
 All of the principles underpinning clinical pharmaceutics are supported using relevant examples from recent literature and clinical case studies, including issues of:

 - formulation and excipients